vinovella/FL-week-3-translations/Readme.md

 First of all, you would need to create an account on Github (if you don't have one) or you can create a fake one just in case you don't want to use your professional one.
 Go here and create it: [https://github.com/](https://github.com/)
 Once you have an account you can open on the repositories that we have for translations:

-**Translations for week-1** - url: [https://github.com/vinovella/FL-week-1-translations](https://github.com/vinovella/FL-week-1-translations)
+**Translations for FL Week-1** - [https://github.com/vinovella/FL-week-1-translations](https://github.com/vinovella/FL-week-1-translations)

-**Translations for week-2** - url: [https://github.com/vinovella/FL-week-2-translations](https://github.com/vinovella/FL-week-1-translations)
+**Translations for FL Week-2** - [https://github.com/vinovella/FL-week-2-translations](https://github.com/vinovella/FL-week-1-translations)

+**Translations for FL Week-3** - [https://github.com/vinovella/FL-week-3-translations](https://github.com/vinovella/FL-week-3-translations)

+**Translations for TU Book-1** - [https://github.com/vinovella/VU-book-1-translations](https://github.com/vinovella/VU-book-1-translations)

+**Translations for FL S&M Studio** - [https://github.com/vinovella/FL-SM-1-translations](https://github.com/vinovella/FL-SM-1-translations)

 You should see this: